 One of the goals for History Unfolded is to develop a representative sample of newspaper reporting in each of the fifty states in order to facilitate scholarly research and comparative data analysis.
 Toward that end, the Museum has identified the two newspapers, or in some cases three, with the highest circulation in each state in 1940.
 We have set a goal to publish findings from these two newspapers for each event module in each state.

+We have included in the list below the newspapers not easily accessible online still in need of significant research, which may only include one or two newspapers.
 We encourage students to look at newspapers in their local community.
 If you also happen to live near one of the high circulation newspapers on this list, or want to contribute “above and beyond” your local newspaper coverage, please follow these steps:

 - Choose a newspaper from the list below.

 - Go to the History Unfolded site’s “Menu” and then “Explore User Research” page.
 Enter in the newspaper name in the “Newspaper” field.
 (If the newspaper name does not appear, then we may not have any submissions from it yet.)